Disability insurance tax-deductible: Secure maximum benefits

 The topic in brief and concise terms

-Contributions to disability insurance can be deducted as other pension expenses up to €1,900 (employees) or €2,800 (self-employed), but are often exhausted by health/long-term care contributions.
+Contributions to disability insurance can be deducted as other precautionary expenses up to EUR 1,900 (employees) or EUR 2,800 (self-employed), but these allowances are often used up by health and long-term care contributions.

-A BU supplemental insurance with a Rürup pension allows for higher tax deductions on contributions (up to 27,566 euros in 2024).
-[4.1]
+A supplementary occupational disability insurance policy attached to a Rürup pension enables higher tax deductions for contributions (up to €27,566 in 2024).
+[4,1]

-Contributions to an independent occupational disability insurance (SBU) are generally tax-deductible as other precautionary expenses.
-This applies to both employees and the self-employed.
-However, the deductibility is limited by annual maximum amounts.
-For employees and civil servants, this limit is €1,900, for the self-employed €2,800 per year.
-These maximum amounts are often already reached through contributions to basic health and nursing care insurance.
-In such cases, the occupational disability contributions do not further reduce taxes.
-Contributions to occupational disability insurance as an additional insurance (BUZ), for example to a term life insurance, can also be claimed as other precautionary expenses, with the same maximum amounts applying.
-A detailed examination of your individual situation is therefore crucial to fully exploit the potential tax deductibility of your occupational disability insurance.
-Learn more about how you can deduct your occupational disability for tax purposes.
-The next section highlights where exactly to state these expenses in your tax return.
+Contributions to a standalone occupational disability insurance policy (SBU) are generally tax-deductible as other precautionary expenses.
+This applies to both employees and self-employed individuals.
+However, deductibility is limited by annual maximum amounts.
+For employees and civil servants, this is 1,900 euros, and for self-employed individuals 2,800 euros per year.
+These maximum amounts are often already reached through contributions to basic health and long-term care insurance.
+In such cases, BU contributions no longer reduce tax liability.
+Contributions to BU insurance as supplementary insurance (BUZ), for example to term life insurance, can also be claimed as other precautionary expenses, with the same maximum amounts applying.
+A careful review of your individual situation is therefore crucial in order to make full use of the tax-deductibility potential of your BU insurance.
+Find out more about how you can claim tax relief on your occupational disability insurance.
+The next section explains exactly where you should enter these expenses in your tax return.

 The following points are relevant for experts:

 The tax deductibility of occupational disability insurance is a complex topic with many facets.
-While contributions are generally deductible, maximum amounts of 1,900 euros or 2,800 euros for other pension expenses often limit the actual tax savings.
-An exception is the combination with a Riester pension, where contributions up to 27,566 euros (2024) can be claimed as retirement pension expenses.
-[4,1] In the event of a claim, the private disability pension is only taxed at the favourable capital gains rate, while pensions from occupational pensions or Riester contracts are fully taxable.
-It is important to understand the relationships between insurance and taxes precisely.
-Individual advice helps you develop the right strategy for you and make the most of all tax benefits.
-Knowing which insurances are deductible is a first step.
-We at nextsure offer you a comprehensive analysis of your situation.
-Request your individual risk analysis now.
+While contributions are generally deductible, maximum amounts of €1,900 or €2,800 for other retirement provision expenses often limit the actual tax savings.
+One exception is the combination with a Rürup pension, where contributions of up to €27,566 (2024) can be claimed as retirement provision expenses.
+[4,1] In the event of a claim, the private BU pension is taxed only at the favourable earnings portion, whereas pensions from occupational pension schemes or Rürup contracts are fully taxable.
+It is important to understand the relationships between insurance and taxes in detail.
+Individual advice helps you develop the strategy that is right for you and make the most of all tax advantages.
+Knowing which insurance policies are deductible is an important first step.
+At nextsure, we offer you a comprehensive analysis of your situation.
+Request your personalised risk analysis now.

 More useful links